Hoddingsell History, Family Crest & Coats of Arms

 Hoddingsell is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Hoddingsell family lived in Warwickshire.

 Early Origins of the Hoddingsell family

 The surname Hoddingsell was first found in Warwickshire at Maxtoke, a parish, in the union of Meriden, Atherstone division of the hundred of Hemlingford. "

 This place, written Machintone in Domesday Book, is therein certified as having woods one mile in length and half a mile in breadth.
 William de Odingsells, in the reign of Henry III., had a charter of free warren in all his demesne lands here; and his son and successor claimed by prescription, in the reign of Edward I., a court-leet, with gallows, tumbrell, and assize of bread and beer, which were allowed."

 Important Dates for the Hoddingsell family

 This web page shows only a small excerpt of our Hoddingsell research.
 Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Hoddingsell History in all our PDF Extended History products and printed products wherever possible.

 Hoddingsell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Hoddingsell are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Hoddingsell include Odingsells, Odingsell, Odingells, Odingell, Odingsleigh, Odingsly, Odingslie, Odingsley and many more.

 Early Notables of the Hoddingsell family (pre 1700)

 More information is included under the topic Early Hoddingsell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hoddingsell family to Ireland
+Migration of the Hoddingsell family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Hoddingsell, or a variant listed above: Thomas Odingsells who settled in Salem Massachusetts in 1635.